Addressing Uganda's mental health gap: fighting stigma and protecting vulnerable communities in the Wakiso District.

 "My mental health challenges and being gay have been associated with witchcraft.
 I have been taken to churches for deliverance.
 At one point I have felt like a disgrace but being in a space with people like me has relieved me.
 I have made friends, I have learnt to overcome.", says one of GCWR's beneficiaries.

-GCWR was awarded a $25,000 grant for this project, as a part of Madiro's call for proposals in 2021.
+GCWR was awarded a $25,000 grant for this project, as a part of Madiro's call for proposals in 2021 and in collaboration with The Gillian and Adrian Schauer Foundation and the King Baudouin Foundation Canada.

 *Source: American Psychological Association, Mental health in Uganda, February 2021